calbasiolodi/Mungana_RD/README.md

 ## 1. Limitations of a standard 4D plot

 A standard Plotly 4D plot ("Cu vs Fe", with S and As mapped to point size and shade) is used to assess Cu mineralisation types.
-While limited, it quickly highlights Cu mineralisation with As well below the safety threshold (2,000 ppm), high-risk oxide mineralisation with elevated As, and ambiguous cases (high-grade Cu, S, and As) that don't necessarily cluster together.
+While limited, it quickly highlights Cu mineralisation with As well below the safety threshold (2,000 ppm), the pyrite tie-line from Escolme et al. (2017), high-risk to process oxide mineralisation with elevated As, and ambiguous cases (high-grade Cu, S, and As) that do not necessarily cluster together.

 <img width="1520" height="809" alt="As_low" src="https://github.com/user-attachments/assets/20b7a0d0-89a6-4200-bca0-7bee709ba18f" />
-<figcaption><i>Figure 3: Data points (10 cm interval scans) containing less than 2,000 ppm As.</i></figcaption>
+<figcaption><i>Figure 3: Data points (10 cm interval scans) containing less than 2,000 ppm As. </i></figcaption>

 <img width="1520" height="809" alt="As_high" src="https://github.com/user-attachments/assets/ab42100d-f899-4adb-b529-d15cb54eb3dd" />
-<figcaption><i>Figure 4: Data points (10 cm interval scans) containing more than 2,000 ppm As, and therefore potentially unsafe to process.</i></figcaption>
+<figcaption><i>Figure 4: Data points (10 cm interval scans) containing more than 2,000 ppm As, and therefore potentially unsafe to process.
+Dashed line = Pyrite tie-line.</i></figcaption>

 ## 2. PCA on the highest-grade drill core